Kabalikat ng Mamamayan

 Kabayan Partylist, an abbreviation of Kabalikat ng Mamamayan (lit.
 'Citizen's Shoulder'), is a political organization which has party-list representation in the House of Representatives of the Philippines.
-The party-list that represents marginalized sectors of the Filipino community, including the disabled, senior citizens, overseas Filipino workers (OFWs), fishermen, farmers, and the poor.
+The party-list that represents marginalized sectors of the Filipino community, including disabled people, senior citizens, overseas Filipino workers (OFWs), fishermen, farmers, and the poor.

 Kabayan was founded by Ron Salo in 2009.

 History

 Kabayan was registered as a party-list group with the Commission on Elections in 2009.

 15th Congress

 KABAYAN party list lost in the 2010 elections after it only got 110,085 votes or 0.38%.
 It was Kabayan's first attempt to seek a congressional seat.

 17th Congress

 KABAYAN finished sixth out of a total 115 party-list groups that ran.
 It secured two seats for the partylist in the House of Representatives.

 18th Congress

 During the 18th Congress, Kabayan had four representatives that filled the two seats it won.

 KABAYAN's founder Ron Salo filled in the first seat.
 Harry Roque was the second nominee.

 However Roque would be expelled from Kabayan in January 2017 citing his "dishonorable behavior" during the House of Representatives inquiry in November 2016 regarding activities involving the illegal drug trade in the New Bilibid Prison where Roque and other legislators were criticized for inappropriate line of questioning towards Ronnie Dayan, the former lover of then Senator Leila de Lima and alleged bagman.
 Roque would challenge his removal from the partylist through the Commission on Elections.

 Roque was appointed the spokesperson of President Rodrigo Duterte rendering his cases in the COMELEC for ouster moot and academic.
 Roque's successor Ciriaco Calalang died in office on September 23, 2018, and was replaced by Paul Hernandez.